waza-ari/fastapi-keycloak-middleware/docs/usage.rst

 There are four more parameters that can be used to customize the Swagger UI integration:

 * :code:`swagger_openId_base_url` - The base URL for the OpenID Connect configuration that will be used by the Swagger UI.
-It is explained in this :issue:`65`.
+It is explained in this `Github Issue <https://github.com/waza-ari/fastapi-keycloak-middleware/issues/65>`_.
 This parameter allows you to specify a different base URL than the one in keycloak_configuration.url.
 This is particularly useful in Docker container scenarios where the internal and external URLs differ.
 Defaults to using the keycloak_configuration.url.
 * :code:`swagger_auth_scopes` - The scopes that should be selected by default when hitting the Authorize button in Swagger UI.
 Defaults to :code:`['openid', 'profile']`
 * :code:`swagger_auth_pkce` - Whether to use PKCE for the Swagger UI client.
 Defaults to :code:`True`.
 It is recommended to use Authorization Code Flow with PKCE for public clients instead of implicit flow.
 In Keycloak, this flow is called "Standard flow"
 * :code:`swagger_scheme_name` - The name of the OpenAPI security scheme.
 Usually there is no need to change this.